dfe-analytical-services/statisticians-guide/README.md

 ## Contribution

-If you're interested in contributing to this project, get in touch with us and we can arrange access to the source repository in GitHub.
+If you're interested in contributing to this project, have a look at our [contributing guidance](https://github.com/dfe-analytical-services/statisticians-guide/blob/main/CONTRIBUTING.md).

 ---

 ## Contact

-statistics.development@education.gov.uk.
+If you have any questions or need help contributing, please contact [statistics.development@education.gov.uk](mailto:statistics.development@education.gov.uk).